 Every day our bodies perform an amazing balancing act.
 For most healthy people, our skin pH level is slightly acidic, ranging from 4.5 to 6 pH, which is just right to help fight off bacteria and other unwanted microorganisms.
-The closer to neutral 7.0 pH our skin gets, the more likely we are to have skin problems like acne or other inflammations.
+The closer to neutral 7.0 pH level our skin gets, the more likely we are to have skin problems like acne or other inflammations.

 The pH level of newborn skin is usually close to neutral but quickly changes to acidic, which helps protect their delicate skin from microbes and supports the maturing of the outer layer of skin, known as the epidermis.
 This rapid change is likely a contributing factor to baby acne.
 For delicate preemies with very thin skin that’s still growing, this change means even more exposure to microbes and toxins in the environment.

 Combine baby’s skin working overtime to lower its pH level with an environment of mommy’s hormones plus the major move from amniotic sac to an air environment, and you’ve got the perfect recipe for a classic skin imbalance—baby acne.

-As long as you treat their skin gently with pH neutral products, this imbalance will correct itself, giving baby back their smooth perfect skin.
+As long as you treat their skin gently with pH-identical products, this imbalance will correct itself, giving baby back their smooth perfect skin.

 But preemies may need a little extra support, and using products like our BEB Organic line made with healthy ingredients not only soothe and protect but also nourish their skin.

 The high acidity of most soap on the market today is why daily baths with regular soap are not recommended for infants.
 With a pH level that’s close to 8 or 9, regular soaps can damage the equilibrium of baby skin.

 But all of our BEB Organic cleansers are skin-neutral, with an approximate pH level of 5.5—the ideal pH level for baby’s skin.